UNDERSTANDING THE PARTS OF A TIMEPIECE

 Designer timepieces offer the perfect combination of reliability and luxury.
 As a true investment piece, both in functionality and substance, it's important to know what to look for.
 Explore our list of watch terms to ensure your next purchase is one of top-tier level quality.

-UNDERSTANDING THE WATCH BODY
+UNDERSTANDING THE PARTS OF A WATCH

 Caseback: The backside of the watch case, which can be removed to access the inside.
 Here you can usually find an engraving of the name, water resistance, and other details.